 Interesting enough, trade surpluses can also lead to job losses.
 The aerospace sector is a flagship trade surplus earner for the United States.
 Its trade surplus increased from $70.34 billion in 2012 to $84.80 billion in 2017, a net increase of $14.46 billion or 20.1 percent.
 Total employment in the sector, on the other hand, fell from 498,600 to 484,600 during this same period, down 14,000 or 2.8 percent.
 Non-managerial employees fell from 290,500 to 263,000 or 9.5 percent!
 Apparently, the reason for the job losses is technological advances and not trade.

 In conclusion, facts have proven repeatedly that the trade deficit is not a problem for the U.S. economy, trade or employment.
 There is no longer any need for the Trump administration to make trade balance its central goal since economic law cannot be changed simply by trade policies.
 The unilateral tariff measures imposed by the Trump administration—under the pretext of a trade deficit—block the normal global supply chain and trade flows and are completely wrong.
 Future developments will prove once again that they will do nothing but damage the world economy and ultimately, the U.S. economy as well.

-The author is a senior fellow at the Chongyang Institute for Financial Studies at Renmin University
+The author is a Senior fellow of Center for China and Globalization(CCG), also a senior fellow of Chongyang Institute for Financial Studies, Renmin University of China

 This article’s Chinese version was originally published on www.huanqiu.com.